unix4fun/ic/README.md

-You will see you have received a KEX payload, you can decide to ignore it or to receive the key for the current buffer (AS A KEY *RECEIVER*):
+You will see you have received a Key EXchange payload, you can decide to ignore it or to receive the key for the current buffer (AS A KEY *RECEIVER*):

     /sk use